JeremyOsz/astro-svelte-app/LLM_STANDARDS.md

 - Focus on curiosity and shared journey
 - Avoid grandiose or overly professional language
 - Tailor content for astrology and mysticism audience
+- **All astrological interpretations and meanings MUST come from `@data/` folder**
+- Never hardcode planet meanings, aspect interpretations, or house descriptions in components
+- Use centralized interpretation functions and data structures

 ## 🚀 Deployment Standards